daylight-network/nikkileaks/README.md

 *I'm trying to release a PDF/.zip/video.
 How do I do that?*

 You'll want to encrypt your file symmetrically with something like VeraCrypt.
-Post the encrypted file wherever you like (IPFS).
+Post the encrypted file wherever you like (e.g., IPFS).
 Take the symmetric key and publish it as a message in your release.
 As the description, list a link to the file (e.g., the IPFS hash), along with any other metadata.

 A managed workflow is coming here soon.
 If you're not 100% sure what's going on here, don't use this tool yet.

 # Possible extensions